S0m3randomguy/mbox-one-prototype/readme.md

 - Pull request contains the creator's signature (that's how you will be displayed in the Mbox store)

 ANY FORM OF SPAM WILL BE INSTANTLY REPORTED AND BANNED FROM MBOX REPOSOTORY

+## Reporting an issue/tip

+If you've noticed a bug/have a way to improve Mbox, feel free to Create a new issue